 When I was in high school, I spent a lot of time running around like a chicken with my head cut off.
 I wanted to be liked and accepted and I thought the only way to achieve that was to like and accept the “right” things.
 Be it the clothes I should wear, the movies I should like, the music I should listen to.
 I had no idea who I was, so I hoped everyone else would tell me.

 But even as I started to learn the game, I was still well aware I was cheating.
 I didn’t wear everything I was supposed to wear, and even when I did, I wore it a bit differently.
-I didn’t like all the movies I was supposed to like, and I listened to a lot of music that lie far outside the lines which were drawn.
+I didn’t like all the movies I was supposed to like, and I listened to a lot of music that lay far outside the lines which were drawn.
 Everybody has those quirks though.
 Those little secrets we keep from the masses.
 We call them guilty pleasures.

 Like most teenagers, I lived off of guilty pleasures.
 After a long day of playing the game, I’d come home, relieved I could finally relax.
 My family didn’t care what I wore or what I liked, they loved me regardless.
-And although it took me sometime, I grew to learn than anyone worth having in your life will hold the same opinion.
+And although it took me sometime, I grew to learn than anyone worth having in your life would hold the same opinion.
 As a result, guilty pleasures began to lose value.

 A few years ago, I heard a quote from Foo Fighters’ front man Dave Grohl: